xor-function/fathomless/iac2/README.md

 # IAC2

 ```
-Short for inital acces c2 server, the idea behind this is the first c2 to make contact.
+Short for inital access c2 server, the idea behind this is the first c2 to make contact.
 use this to filter targets that are any worth.

 server side: